kubesphere/notification-manager/docs/template.md

 ## Add receiver template

-User can define template for receiver like this.
+Users can define templates for receiver like this.

 ```yaml
 apiVersion: notification.kubesphere.io/v2beta2